uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 *(AR scene of Near Earth Objects designated as hazardous by NASA, generated from a NASA dataset)*

 ## Overview
-In this next tutorial we are going to use  data to add objects and information to an AR scene (preview above)..
+In this tutorial we are going to use  data to add objects and information to an AR scene (preview above)..

 This follows on directly from **Using external data in unity pt 1** So you should have completed pt 1 and have your Unity project open and your **GetData** C# script open in Visual Studio to begin.